dekoza/mtgpl/docs/_sources/glossary.rst.txt

    Draw
       1. To put the top card of a player's library into their hand as a turn-based action or as the result of an effect that uses the word "draw."
 See rule 120, "Drawing a Card."
-      2.The result of a game in which neither player wins or loses.
+      2. The result of a game in which neither player wins or loses.
 See rule 104.4.

    Draw Step
       Part of the turn.
 This step is the third and final step of the beginning phase.
 See rule 504, "Draw Step."